 Ways to enjoy Lilac Infused Whipped Cream

-- Dunk slices of fresh fruit or whole, fresh berries into the cream
+- Dunk slices of fresh fruit or whole, fresh berries in it

-- Spoon the whipped cream over shortcake with peaches or strawberries
+- Spoon it over shortcake with peaches or strawberries

 - Layer the cream in a trifle